anastasiadevana/HeadphoneMotion/README.md

 ```

-In the same file create the handler function to receive rotation data.
+In the same script, place the function below, which is the handler function that receives the headpose rotation data.
+In this exaple, the received data will be applied to the `GameObject` that this script is attached to.

 ```c#
 private void HandleHeadRotationQuaternion(Quaternion rotation)